 Villa retired to a quiet life on his ranch until head death in 1923.
 Villa loved having a good time while sipping on his favorite drink, tequila.
 This is why the artist wanted to capture a fun carefree side of Villa sipping on tequila and celebrating life.

 Day of the Dead is a day to celebrate those who have gone on before us.
 This holiday is celebrated by people in many cultures around the world, including Mexico and other countries from Central America.
 The day is traditionally celebrated with family gatherings in the morning and evening.
 All while remembering those who have passed on.

 It is believed that during Day of the Dead celebrations, souls return to earth for a day or two to visit loved ones.
 Families set up altars, also known as ofrendas, with photos of their passed loved ones.
 On these altars, offerings of food and drinks for when they return to visit.

 The entire country celebrates this holiday with festive decorations scouring the streets.
 These include skulls, candles, flowers, and marigolds covering the streets and buildings.
 Parades are held throughout the cities with people dressed in bright costumes and music filling the streets.
 The most familiar symbol that can be seen painted on walls and the faces of participants are calacas and calaveras (skeletons and skulls).
 This is why one of the main decorations used at Los Pancho’s are colorful skulls.

 The Final Product

-After hours of ideas and sketches, the owners and artists came up with the best way to incorporate both ideas into one painting.
+After hours of ideas and sketches, the owners and artist came up with the best way to incorporate both ideas into one painting.
 Pancho Villa loved celebrating with his favorite drink, but why not have him cheering and celebrating with his former self.
 The mural is of Villa’s living self, as well as his passed-on self.
-Picutred with tequila in hand and surrounded by bright flowers.
+Pictured with tequila in hand and surrounded by bright flowers.